-eToro will not be liable or otherwise responsible for any losses you incur as a result of your position being closed out prior to the actual expiry of a listed future.
+etoro will not be liable or otherwise responsible for any losses you incur as a result of your position being closed out prior to the actual expiry of a listed future.
 You should therefore ensure that you are aware of the date upon which your Futures contract is due to expire.